Information for Prospective Students

 Potential Poor Fits

 No one is the perfect advisor for everyone.
-A few reasons why I might not be a good fit to be your Ph.D adviser:
+A few reasons why I might not be a good fit to be your Ph.D. advisor:

 • Your goal is to maximize adoption of a particular technology.
 My approach looks for whether a technology is useful, and does not assume that it is.

 • You specifically want a degree in computer science.
-I am in the information science department, and am not currently taking CS Ph.Ds.
-If you are admitted to Drexel’s Ph.D in CS program, I may be able to be on your committee if you want.
+I am in the information science department, and am not currently taking CS Ph.D. students.
+If you are admitted to Drexel’s Ph.D. in CS program, I may be able to be on your committee if you want, but cannot be your major advisor.